iamBillyNguyen/COMP3980_TicTacToeAssignment/README.md

 By: Iris Law, Tiffany Gu, Billy Nguyen

 ## !!!
 Note:
-Connection with other team's client works; however, server seems to send an extra byte at the beginning, pushing the response array.
+- Connection with other team's client works; however, server seems to send an extra byte at the beginning, pushing the response array.
 As a result, this causes other client to read wrong data, despite our own clients work well with our server.
+- UDP connection works and implementations are work-in-progress (you can found the incomplete code in both the server and client); however, we did not have enough time to implement the voice chat ability.

 ## 1. Installing dcfsm Library
 Please install dcfsm library from D'Arcy's dcfsm repo https://github.com/darcy-bcit/dcfsm/blob/main/demo/demo.c.